 There were no adaptations or Shakespeare for children when I was a kid, at least not where I grew up.
-A few months ago, I bought The Shakespeare Stories for my children, adapted for children and illustrated, and they love them, especially my daughter.
-I also have two mugs, one with Shakespeare love quotes and the other with insults, with Shakespeare’s portrait, then there is a mid-size bust of him in my little office corner, so when I asked my kids shall we go and see where little Will was born, they shouted Yeees!
-They expected to see William in person and probably play with him.
+A few months ago, I bought The Shakespeare Stories for my children, adapted for children and illustrated and they love them, especially my daughter.
+I also have two mugs, one with Shakespeare love quotes and the other with insults, with Shakespeare’s portrait, then there is a small bust of him in my little office corner, so when I asked my kids shall we go and see where little Will was born, they shouted Yeees! expecting to see William in person and probably play with him.

 We had a coffee and the Best in the World Carrot Cake on the corner of Magic Alley and Henley Street, right in front of the Wizard’s Thatch that has Magical Museum inside.

 Just to keep it adventurous enough and play it safe for toddlers, we went to the Stratford Butterfly Farm and experienced beautiful and surreal adventure with butterflies landing on our hands, heads, shoulders and flowers in our hands.
 It was amazing!

 If you happen to be in the neighbourhood, Stratford-upon-Avon is so worth a visit.